 We recognise that some people will require assistance to attend the event.
 We welcome assistance animals and will be happy to provide water for them.
 King George V Park is nearby if you wish to take the animal to a green space.

-There will be an accessible and gender-neutral toilet available day and night on the East Gate for the duration of the camp Monday 6th to Sunday 12th September.
+There will be an accessible toilet and gender-neutral toilets available day and night on the East Gate for the duration of the camp Tues 5th to Sunday 11th September.
+Thereafter at the West Gate we will be using local facilities

 Needing to go off-site makes a lot of sense.
 If you want to get a cup of tea, a bowl of soup and to have a sit down, you can head to the Garden Community Cafe.
 The cafe is usually open 8.30 – 3.30 pm Monday – Saturday.